PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

   Instead, use `var example = obj as Example` or the C# 7 syntax `if (obj is Example example) {...}` as appropriate.
   In this way you can avoid converting to the type twice.

-* Use generic collections instead of `ArrayList` to avoid type casting and unnecessary boxing whenever possible.
+* Use generic collections instead of the non-generic ones such as `ArrayList` and `Hashtable` to avoid type casting and unnecessary boxing whenever possible.

 * Use collection constructor overloads that take an initial capacity for collection types that have them.
   Internally, `List<T>`, `Dictionary<TKey, TValue>`,